 Learning Python Design Patterns Through Video Lectures In my previous post about learning Python programming through video lectures I stopped at three lectures on Design Patterns.
 This time I continue from there.
 If you don't know what a Design Pattern is, think of it as a simple solution to a specific problem that occurs very frequently in software design.
 For example, suppose you use a bunch of unrelated pieces of code.
 It is a nice idea to bring the unrelated pieces of code together in a unified interface.
 This design pattern is called Facade.
 The three lectures are given by Alex Martelli who works as "Über Tech Lead" for Google.
 Python Design Patterns, Part I Alex briefly covers the history and main principles of Design Patterns and quickly moves to discussing Structural and Behavioral DPs in Python.
 Interesting ideas from the lecture: Python Design Patterns, Part II In this lecture Alex discusses behavioral patterns.
 Python Design Patterns, A Recap This video lecture was presented at Google Developers day.

 BeginnersGuide/NonProgrammers Python for Non-Programmers If you've never programmed before, the tutorials on this page are recommended for you; they don't assume that you have previous experience.
 If you have programming experience, also check out the BeginnersGuide/Programmers page.
-Books Each of these books can be purchased online and is also available as a completely free website.
+Books Each of these books can be purchased online but is also available as free textual, website, or video content.
 Automate the Boring Stuff with Python - Practical Programming for Total Beginners by Al Sweigart is "written for office workers, students, administrators, and anyone who uses a computer to learn how to code small, practical programs to automate tasks on their computer."
+You can find many free Python books online.
 Interactive Courses These sites give you instant feedback on programming problems that you can solve in your browser.
 CheckiO is a gamified website containing programming tasks that can be solved in Python 3.
 Resources for Younger Learners Tutorials and Websites Tutorial Aggregators / lists Apps Videos Email Academies Tools